migualex/sits-prodes/README.md

-# Satellite Image Time Series for Prodes Amazônia Analysis
+# Satellite Image Time Series for Prodes Amazon Analysis

 The sits package uses satellite image time series for land classification through a *time-first, space-later approach*.
 In the data preparation process, collections of large Earth observation images are organized into data cubes.